A baby step-giant step roadmap algorithm for general algebraic sets: Introduction

-They are all based on a geometric idea introduced by Canny, the construction of an one-dimensional semi-algebraic subset of the given semi-algebraic set $S$, called a {\em roadmap of $S$}, which has the property that it is non-empty and semi-algebraically connected inside every semi-algebraically connected component of $S$.
+Algorithms with singly exponential complexity in $k$ for solving this problem was first introduced by Canny in \cite{Canny87}, and then successively completed and refined in \cite{GV90,GHRSV90,HRS90,HRS93,GR92,GV92,BPR99}.
+They are all based on a geometric idea introduced by Canny, the construction of a one-dimensional s-a (i.e. semi-algebraic) subset of the given s-a set $S$, called a {\em roadmap of $S$}, which has the property that it is non-empty and s-a connected inside every s-a (i.e. semi-algebraically) connected component of $S$.

-In the papers mentioned above, the construction of a roadmap of a semi-algebraic set $S$ depends on recursive calls to itself on several (in fact, singly exponentially many) $(k-1)$ dimensional slices of $S$, each obtained by fixing the first coordinate.
-For constructing the roadmap of a real algebraic variety defined by a polynomial $Q \subset \R[X_1,\ldots,X_k]$ with $\deg(Q) \leq d$, this technique gave an algorithm with complexity $d^{O(k^2)}$.
-The exponent in the complexity, $O(k^2)$, is due to the fact that the depth of the recursion in these algorithms could be as large as $k$.
-This exponent is not satisfactory since the total number of semi-algebraically connected components is $(O(d))^k$ and so there is room for trying to improve it.
-However, this has turned out to be a rather difficult problem with no progress till very recently.
+In the papers mentioned above, the construction of a roadmap of a s-a set $S$ depends on recursive calls to itself on several (in fact, singly exponentially many) $(k-1)$-dimensional slices of $S$, each obtained by fixing the first coordinate.
+For constructing the roadmap of a real algebraic variety defined by a polynomial $Q \in \R[X_1,\ldots,X_k]$ with $\deg(Q) \leq d$, this technique gave an algorithm with complexity $d^{O(k^2)}$.
+The exponent in the upper bound on the complexity, $O(k^2)$, is due to the fact that the depth of the recursion in these algorithms could be as large as $k$.
+This exponent is not satisfactory since the total number of s-a connected components is $(O(d))^k$ and so there is room for trying to improve it.
+However, this has turned out to be a rather difficult problem with no progress until very recently.